If you are planning to visit New York City, deciding when to go can be a challenge.

 Later in November, you can see the giant floats at the incredible Macy's Thanksgiving Day Parade.

-The holiday season brings tourists back for the festive environment.
+The Christmas holiday season brings tourists back for the festive environment and plenty of lights and decorations.